 - Give Experience Gifts

-Here is a short list of experiences for each of the five categories, but in the interest of space, there are actually 100 experience ideas in all.
+In the interest of space, here is a short description of experiences from each of the five categories, but actually in the planner there 100 experience ideas in all!

 Spending time just for you can at first seem selfish or even boring.
 However, time alone is an opportunity to reflect on how you want to spend your time and live your life.

-On the positive side, making time for yourself every day will enhance all other areas of your life.
-You are simply planning for things that make you the happiest, and that sounds pretty wonderful if you ask me.
-Think about:
+When you plan experiences for yourself, you are simply planning for things that make you the happiest, and that sounds pretty wonderful if you ask me.
+How about:

 - Getting a Massage